MaryamShahini/Beer-Breweries-Reporoducible-research/Beer-Brew_Markdown_file.md

 8. Conclusion:
 ==============

-This study is a reproducible research that answers some commeon questions by using craft beers and breweries information.
+This study is a reproducible research that answers some common questions by using craft beers and breweries information.
 By using methods done in this study, we are able to perform many more analysis and find reliable answers for other questions.
 As shown in abov